 Balanced Diet for PCOS includes:

-3. ✅ Several herbs like jeera powder, black seed oil, fennel seeds, green tea, fenugreek seeds, cinnamon powder, primrose oil, and turmeric are highly regarded for lowering PCOS symptoms and its complications like obesity and diabetes.
-(Research)
+- Several herbs like jeera powder, black seed oil, fennel seeds, green tea, fenugreek seeds, cinnamon powder, primrose oil, and turmeric are highly regarded for lowering PCOS symptoms and its complications like obesity and diabetes.

-4. ✅ Eat non-starchy vegetables, which are leafy greens—spinach, kale, lettuce.
+- Eat non-starchy vegetables, which include leafy greens, spinach, kale, and lettuce.
 Other veggies like tomatoes, peppers, broccoli, cauliflower, etc.

-5. ✅ Include whole grains in your diet, like brown rice, quinoa, barley, and others.
-Breads and pastas made with whole grains can help in avoiding a sudden sugar spike.
+- Include whole grains in your diet, like brown rice, quinoa, barley, and others.
+Breads and pastas made with whole grains can help avoid a sudden sugar spike.

-PCOS can feel confusing and frustrating—but you’re not alone.
-The condition is increasingly becoming common, but with the right knowledge, support, and self-care, PCOS symptom management is possible.
+It can feel confusing and frustrating, but you’re not alone.
+The condition is increasingly becoming common, but with the right knowledge, support, and self-care, management is possible.

 References